mark-bromell/myver/README.md

 > 3.8.2-alpha.1+dev
 ```

-Not it is getting a bit tricky, but it brings to light
+Now it is getting a bit tricky, but it brings to light
 the way part relationships work.
 When bumping `micro` with `pre`, the
 `pre` will bring along its `prenum` child since it is a
 required part.
 Although how did we bring along `dev` with